plone/plone.api/docs/contribute/conventions.rst

  * The last argument line needs to have a trailing comma (to be nice to the next developer coming in to add something as an argument and minimize VCS diffs in these cases).
- * The closing parenthesis or bracket need to have the same indentation level as the first line.
+ * The closing parenthesis or bracket needs to have the same indentation level as the first line.
  * Each line can only contain a single argument.
  * The same style applies to dicts, lists, return calls, etc.